HeyItsJono/Tinker/README.md

    ```

    (Theme1, Theme2, etc are just examples of theme names, your theme folders can be named anything, as long as they are in /Themes/)

+   __NOTE:__ If you have a Japanese 3DS console, there is a bug in the 3dsx file which stops Tinker from running.
+You'll need to [download 15avaughn's patched Tinker.3dsx file](http://www.mediafire.com/download/ble1n455ao2haoh/Tinker.3dsx) and replace /3ds/Tinker/Tinker.3dsx with that patched Tinker.3dsx.
+Furthermore, launching 3dsx files doesn't work either, meaning after you press A to install a theme from the popup, you need to manually exit out of Tinker, enter Menuhax Manager and select Install Theme.
+These problems are only present on Japanese 3DS's.

 ## Usage Guide
 * Browse the available themes on the bottom screen using the DPad arrow keys.